axonivy-market/kafka-connector/kafka-connector-product/README.md

 ## Demo

-The demo provides a single dialog with quick sending buttons for different topics.
-You may enter a key and a value but it is ok, to use the same key and value for multiple messages.
+The demo provides a dialog with buttons for sending messages to different Apache Kafka *topics*.
+You may enter a *key* and a *value* but it is ok, to use the same key and value for multiple messages.

 To see the effect of sending messages you have multiple options:

 ### Apache Kafka command line

-Start a console consumer and see messages appearing on the console directly.
+Start a console consumer on the command line of a machine connected to the Apache Kafka server and see messages appearing on the console directly.

 ```
 kafka-console-consumer --bootstrap-server localhost:9092 --topic TopicA